500-Designs/web-app-team-guidelines/README.md

 <div align="center">
-  <h1>500 Designs Web App Team - Custom Scrum Guidelins</h1>
+  <h1>500 Designs Web App Team - Scrum Guidelines</h1>
 </div>

-Since we don't have scrum master, as of writing.
-Current Lead Developer will be the scrum master for now.

-Here are our team guideliness:

-The following still follows the Agile [Scrum methodology](https://www.atlassian.com/agile/scrum) for software development but have slight modifications to give adjustment period for the new team structure and syncing with managers.
+#### Sprint requirements

-- Before a sprint starts or any code is written for that sprint the following must be agreed upon and verified through sprint grooming (SG)
+- Before a sprint starts or any code is written for it, the following must be set and verified through sprint grooming (SG)
   - Requirements
   - Goals
   - Assignments
   - Deliverables
+  - Known unkowns
   - Backlogs
-- We will break down sprints into epic, each epic is a feature or a major component of the to be delivered at the end of the sprint.
+- Sprints are broken down into epics, each epic is a feature or a major project component to be delivered at the end of the sprint.
-- Each epic will consist of user stories
+- Each epic will consist of user stories to be assigned as tasks for
-- Each story must a have a well defined acceptance criteria
+- Each story must a have a well defined acceptance criteria and keep unknowns to a minimal
-- Each story must have a story point estimate to be decided by potential devs that will work on it or all devs that are capable.
+- Each story must have a story point estimate to be confirmed by assigned devs or all devs that are capable if not yet assigned.
+  - Stories must be estimated through time and 0, 0.5, 1, 2, 3, 5, 8, with 8 consuming 1 work shift.
+  - Place holder stories for "known unkowns" must have a max of 3 point estimates.
-  - Stories must be estimated to the least time and effort to get close to just 1 story per workshift.
-If it won't fit then it will be broken down to smaller stories.
+  - If it won't fit then it will be broken down to smaller stories.
+Estimate values will be .
   - Story point estimataion must not be taken lightly, each developer will have a couple of days to assess and change estimates if needed.
-- Velocity chart and burndown charts will not be used / observed.
+- Blocking stories must be determined and linked
-- Sprint grooming and daily scrum is purely technical, a manager if he/she wants may sit-in to observe but not intervene.
+  - Sprint grooming and daily scrum is purely technical, a manager may sit-in to observe but not intervene.
+#### Walking the board:
-- Daily scrum lasts only 15minutes tops.
+  - Daily scrum Lasts only 15minutes
+  - Each story has a corresponding repo branch with format from "PR Requirements" section of the project repo, after a PR has been approved by Project Lead and merged, it will be moved to QA
+  - Unless Approved by QA, it will be go back to 'rework' state and budget for "known unkowns" will be utilized for story point estimate
+  - Any non-moving stories will be set to blocked/rework, blocking details should be indicated as comment
+  - Budget for "known unkowns" will be utilized for creating stories for resolving the blocked or non moving stories
-- After all devs have gotten their in-progress / rework stories.
-After the scrum.
-- They will post it to the "WebApp Team" with story ID and name.
+  - After all devs have gotten their in-progress/rework stories, they will post it to the "WebApp Team" chat space as their daily TO-DOs: with story ID and when the start their next shift.

-- The status meeting with managers:
+#### The status meeting with managers:
+  - Velocity chart and burndown charts will be used by the manager.
   - Separate from sprint grooming or daily scrums.
   - It is where we can present to managers or product owners a demo of a feature, or component after a sprint is completed.
 - After a SG has been completed, a clear and concise documentation for the Sprint goals and deliverables will be presented to the managers and product owners before the Sprint starts.
+- There will be back burner stories from the backlogs to to assign if devs complete there stories before the sprint ends or the "known unknowns" placeholder stories wasn't utilized.

 ### Design Force Portal specific notes: